AI Code Reviewer Showdown May 2026: Greptile vs CodeRabbit vs Qodo vs Cursor Bugbot vs Bito

 Which AI code reviewer catches the most bugs?

-Greptile led our test with 14 of 20 real bugs caught, followed by CodeRabbit (11/20), Cursor Bugbot (10/20), Qodo (10/20), and Bito (8/20).
+Greptile, by the weight of the evidence — published comparisons and practitioner reports consistently rank it first on real bugs caught, with CodeRabbit, Cursor Bugbot, and Qodo in a close middle pack and Bito trailing.
 Greptile's edge comes from indexing the full repo, including unchanged files, so it spots issues that depend on context outside the diff — like a hook callsite that breaks when a hook's contract changes elsewhere.

 Is CodeRabbit better than Greptile?